You will have to experiment and try things out for yourself

 That's all right, you are feeling your way into the thing.

 Although many of Emily Carr's paintings have beautiful, creative names (New Growth, for example, or Light Swooping Through), there are many others that she left, simply, Untitled (as in the image above), and it is these, perhaps, that can be most inspiring, as they leave open a world of possibility and personal interpretation for the viewer.
-The idea of “what could be”, as well as the development and nurturing of an individual viewpoint, are hallmarks, in fact, of the early junior school years, and the main reasons that I am so very pleased to be teaching grade four.
-This school year promises to be a busy and exciting one, and I am very much looking forward to beginning a new journey with this group of students as we work together to create a positive, challenging, and enthusiastic learning environment.
+The ideas of “what could be” and the development and nurturing of an individual viewpoint are hallmarks, in fact, of the early junior school years, and the main reasons that I am so very pleased to be teaching a combined class.
+This school year promises to be a busy and exciting one, and I am looking forward to beginning a new journey with this group of students as we work together to create a positive, challenging, and enthusiastic learning environment.

 Students entering the junior years are strongly encouraged to take responsibility for their own learning so that they can independently order their time, materials, and space.
 To support this skill development, agendas will be used as organizational tools for students to record homework assignments, reminders, important dates, and other necessary information, and have been sent home with the children today.
 To promote student responsibility and accountability, I will sign the agendas each school day, and would like to ask that you read and sign the agendas each evening; please feel free to use agenda space to communicate with me as well.

-Halton's homework guidelines recommend between 20 - 40 minutes each evening for grade four.
+Halton's homework guidelines recommend between 15 - 30 minutes each evening for grade three, and between 20 – 40 minutes for grade four.
 Some homework will be assigned on a standard weekly basis throughout the year (e.g.: spelling, sketch, grammar); as well, skill-extension and extra practice homework will be assigned throughout the week.
 Should homework not be completed, a student may be required to complete the assignment during recess or to have the work prepared for the next school day.
+Please note that all homework assigned is for building positive study habits, student practice and reinforcement, is not used for subject marks, and is taken up and reviewed at school; parents and older siblings are always encouraged to assist with homework if a student may need it.
 Reading is also strongly encouraged as often in the evenings as possible, particularly the reading of different materials that the students have not yet experienced (magazines, newspapers, various book genres).

 Communication will be a fundamental focus in our classroom.
 To promote the concepts of community and responsibility, pathways must be open for all partners to have a voice.
 I have always made it a policy to be available to students at any recess when I am not on duty, and am very happy to make appointments for both before and after school as well.
 Comments, questions, and feedback (from both students and parents) are valued and encouraged; I can be easily reached through students' agendas, by phone and by e-mail.
 There is also a class website that is consistently updated, so please feel free to use it as a reference for homework, resources, explanations, and expectations (all numbers and addresses are noted below).